The 21 Point Checklist for Launching and Marketing your Website in 2019

 Step 15: Enable responsive design

-Hammer out any design issues to make sure that the site draws the viewer in.
+Hammer out any design issues to make sure that the site attracts the visitor.

-Now more than ever, it is important to make sure your website is completely responsive and looks great on all web browsers and across all devices.
+Now more than ever, it is important to make sure your website is completely responsive and looks great on all web browsers and devices.

 Test out the site on a laptop, desktop, tablet, and mobile device to make sure it looks how you want it to look.